 Best Places to Visit in Summer:

-- French Riviera: Cities like Nice, Cannes, and Saint-Tropez are famous for their stunning beaches, luxury yachts, and glamorous atmosphere.
+- French Riviera: best time to travel to Southern France, Cities like Nice, Cannes, and Saint-Tropez are famous for their stunning beaches, luxury yachts, and glamorous atmosphere.
 Summer is the time to experience the full vibrancy of the French Riviera.

 - Cassis: A charming town with beautiful calanques (rocky inlets) and stunning Mediterranean views.
 It’s less crowded than the larger coastal cities, offering a peaceful yet scenic getaway.